 TECI Program (post-workshop activities)

-The 2018 TECI Workshop is the starting point for the full 2018-2019 TECI Program.
+The 2020 TECI Workshop is the starting point for the full 2020 TECI Program.

 The full TECI program will involve a greater commitment from participants.
 Additional expectations might include:

-- Additional pre-workshop preparation
+Additional pre-workshop preparation

-- Writing up TMT-related project work completed at the TECI Workshop
+Writing up TMT-related project work completed at the TECI Workshop

-- Giving a presentation at your home institution after the TECI Workshop, about the Workshop and ongoing TMT project work you are involved with.
+TMT project that would continue after the workshop Giving a presentation at your home institution after the TECI Workshop, about the Workshop and ongoing TMT project work you are involved with.

 We expect a fraction of the TECI Workshop participants to be full TECI Program participants and continue with remote collaboration and possibly even an extended site visit.
 These Program participants will be selected based on their proposals for continuing work, and on matching proposals to projects we can support.
 Further proposal guidelines will be provided at the TECI Workshop.

 Indicating your interest here to participate in the full TECI Program is not a commitment, but it will help us determine which projects to feature at the TECI Workshop.

 See this page for examples of TECI projects for the 2018-2019 program cycle.
 Do you anticipate wanting to continue AFTER the 2020 TECI workshop and spend some of your time on this work as a 2020 TECI Program participant? * Is there an example from the list of 2018-2019 TECI projects that relates to your possible involvement with TMT?
 Or is there a different project you would suggest, for a team to work on during or after the 2020 TECI Workshop?